 - Chew sugarless gum after meals and snacks.

-- See your dentist regularly for dental cleanings and oral exams.
+- See your dentist regularly every 6 months for dental cleanings and oral exams.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.